Danielafsp/checklist-app/README.md

 ## Notes

 This project is part of my ongoing learning journey as a rookie in tech, focusing on learning by building real applications.
 Notes

-This project is part of my ongoing learning journey as a rookie in tech, focusing on learning by building real applications.
+This project is part of my ongoing learning journey as a rookie in tech, focusing on learning by building real appli